aldebaran/qibuild/doc/source/beginner/qibuild/other/ros.rst

 ROS
 ^^^

-* Looks for dependencies using the catkin_pkg library and package.xml
+* Looks for dependencies using the ``catkin_pkg`` library and meta-info stored in a ``package.xml``

-* 3rd dependencies can be installed using rosdep, otherwise whatever is on the system is used.
+* 3rd party dependencies can be installed using rosdep, otherwise whatever is on the system is used.

+* tests can have their own dependencies

 qibuild
 ^^^^^^^